abdallah0128318/Data-Structures/README.md

 This repository contains implementations of various data structures written from scratch in C++.
 The goal is to explore and understand how these data structures work behind the scenes, without relying on built-in libraries.

+## Notes

+1. I wrote all my classes in a header file just to help you with online judge if you want to test the code first instead of separating it according to 'how and why concept'. in short I thinks this will give you best experience.

 ## Motivation

 As a software developer, it is crucial to have a solid understanding of fundamental data structures and algorithms.
 Writing them from scratch allows you to: